-EU prepares sanctions against Niger - media
+EU preparing sanctions against Niger – media

 The European Union is preparing to impose sanctions on the new military government in Niger, European sources told Reuters on Wednesday.